Botox injections are VERY popular here at my Teddington clinic, for a good reason. Quite simply, the results can be ahh-may-zing!

 Botox injections do not hurt, but some people experience a slight sting.
 The finest of needles are used

-I would allow 30 minutes for your initial consultation, then, if and when you return for the actual procedure it is very quick and will be over in minutes.
+I would allow 30 minutes for your initial consultation, then, if and when you return for the actual procedure it is very quick and will be over in minutes after you complete a short consent form.

 What are the side effects of Botox?